-19 Best Things to Do in Doolin, Ireland (2024)
+19 Best Things to Do in Doolin, Ireland (2025)

 If you’re visiting the Cliffs of Moher and looking for things to do in Doolin, Ireland, then you’re in the right place.

 The majority of visitors to Ireland pass through this area to see the cliffs, but there’s so much to do besides that.
-Doolin is a picturesque small seaside village, with a welcoming, friendly community of only around 300 people.
-Its close to many attractions along the Wild Atlantic Way.

 Within a short drive from Doolin, you can find oceanside cliffs, hiking trails, castles, caves, Celtic ruins, outdoor activities and more.

-There’s so much to do in the area, that I actually decided to stay in Doolin during my second trip to Ireland.
 The town itself is very small, but there are a lot of gems within a short drive that make it well worth a stop on your Ireland itinerary.

 Things to Do in Doolin, Ireland

-1. Admire the colourful cottages on Fisher street
+1. Admire the colourful cottages on Fisher Street

 Distance from Doolin: right in town

-A small section of Fisher Street has the bright coloured street that Doolin is famous for.
-You can park nearby, and take a short walk to visit some of the shops and pubs that are in this little corner of charm.
+You can park nearby (just up the street), and take a short walk to visit some of the shops and pubs that are in this little corner of charm.

 - Enjoy some live music at The Attic

-2. Rent a bike
+4. Rent a bike

 You can rent a bike for round trip (drop off at the same place) or one way, which is dropping it off somewhere else.
 They have both regular bikes, and electric bikes.